-- (1) 1The programme is open to applicants who can demonstrate that they have - 1. achieved 240 ECTS credits for completion of a Bachelor's programme at a German or foreign institute of higher education, - at least two years of professional experience, including at least one year with leadership responsibility, after obtaining a higher-education degree qualifying them to enter a profession and - 3. sufficient knowledge of the English language to successfully complete the programme and the examinations.
+- (1) The programme is open to applicants who can demonstrate that they have - 1. achieved 240 ECTS credits for completion of one or more programmes at a German or foreign institute of higher education, - 2. at least two years of professional experience, including at least one year with leadership responsibility, after obtaining a higher-education degree qualifying them to enter a profession and - 3. sufficient knowledge of the English language to successfully complete the programme and the examinations.

-2A Standardised Language Profile (SLP) of 3332 as certified by the Federal Office of Languages, or an equivalent document certifying proficiency of a standard corresponding to the Common European Framework of Reference for Languages Level C1, will be accepted as proof of English language ability in accordance with Sentence 1, No. 3 of this paragraph.
-3Applicants whose first language is English will be exempt from this requirement.
-4Admission will not be granted in cases where a student, while previously pursuing the same programme, has failed an examination prescribed by the examination regulations at the final attempt or is no longer eligible to take the examination.
-5The same applies if a student has failed an examination at the final attempt in another programme if that examination is prescribed by these Programme and Examination Regulations; compulsory elective examinations will not be taken into consideration in this context.
+A Standardised Language Profile (SLP) of 3332 as certified by the Federal Office of Languages, or an equivalent document certifying proficiency of a standard corresponding to the Common European Framework of Reference for Languages Level C1, will be accepted as proof of English language ability in accordance with Sentence 1, No. 3 of this paragraph.
+Applicants whose first language is English will be exempt from this requirement.
+Admission will not be granted in cases where a student, while previously pursuing the same programme or a complementary subject (JUR or OEC), has failed an examination prescribed by the examination regulations at the final attempt or is no longer eligible to take the examination.
+The same applies if a student has failed an examination at the final attempt in another programme if that examination is prescribed by these Programme and Examination Regulations; compulsory elective examinations will not be taken into consideration in this context.